Black pepper essential oil

 No solvent.
 CO2 extraction reduces contamination by not using harmful solvents such as hexane, which are commonly used in extraction processes.

 longer-lasting results.
 Essential oils extracted using this method retain their fragrance and have a longer shelf life.

 Ethanol extraction vs co2 extraction

 Which extraction method is better for consumers and producers?
 There is not an easy answer.
-In fact, there is no best method overall.
+In fact, there is no optimization method overall.
 Ultimately, it depends on what the producer needs to create.
 Here, we cover the most important factors to consider when making the choice between ethanol vs. CO2 extraction.

 Out of all the methods available to producers, carbon dioxide is by far the most expensive method in terms of upfront costs.
 Processors must pay a steep price for a CO2 extraction system compared to lower-priced, entry-level ethanol and hydrocarbon units.

 In terms of operating costs, there are a few variables to consider for each method.
 Ethanol extractions can include high variable costs and overhead due to the solvent price, ethanol losses, insurance premiums, hazardous waste disposal, and lower recovery.
 CO2 has low variable costs.